hyperledger-solang/solang/docs/extension.rst

 The extension can be found on the `Visual Studio Marketplace <https://marketplace.visualstudio.com/items?itemName=solang.solang>`_.

-First, install the extension and the Solang compiler binary.
-The extension needs to know where to find the Solang binary to start the language server, and also it needs to know what target you wish to compile your solidity code for.
+On first start, the extension will ask to download the Solang binary.
+Once this is done, it should just automatically work.
+However, you should set the blockchain target in the extension settings.
+The Solidity language differs in subtle ways depending on which target you are building for.
+Different blockchains offer different builtins, for example.
+See the :ref:`language documentation <language>`.

 .. image:: extension-config.png